 TSN.ca NHL Power Rankings

-The Rangers and Red Wings rise while the Stars slide in this season's final edition of the NHL Power Rankings.
+The Wild, Stars, Maple Leafs and Capitals rise as the Canadiens, Blue Jackets and Jets fall in this week's edition of the NHL Power Rankings.

 Follow Scott Cullen on Twitter at http://twitter.com/tsnscottcullen and e-mail him at Scott.Cullen@bellmedia.ca.